digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

 Setting up the topology
 ~~~~~~~~~~~~~~~~~~~~~~~

-In this example, we assume a topology with two domains, ``iou`` and ``paint``.
+In this example, we assume a topology with two sync domains, ``iou`` and ``paint``.
-The house owner's and the painter's participants are connected to both domains, as illustrated in the following diagram.
+The house owner's and the painter's participants are connected to both sync domains, as illustrated in the following diagram.

 .. https://www.lucidchart.com/documents/edit/204726de-0b65-43b0-b612-646ef4b60374/0_0
 .. figure:: ./images/paint-fence-single-participant-parties.svg
    :align: center

-The configuration file ``composability.conf`` configures the two domains ``iou`` and ``paint`` and three participants.
+The configuration file ``composability.conf`` configures the two sync domains ``iou`` and ``paint`` and three participants.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/05-composability/composability.conf
    :language: none
    :start-after: architecture-handbook-entry-begin: topology-part1
    :end-before: architecture-handbook-entry-end: topology-part1

-As the first step, some domain parameters are changed (setting ``transfer-exclusivity-timeout`` will be explained in
+As the first step, some sync domain parameters are changed (setting ``transfer-exclusivity-timeout`` is explained in
 the :ref:`second part <canton-automatic-transfer-in>` of this tutorial).
 Then, all the nodes are started and the
 parties for the bank (hosted on participant 1), the house owner (hosted on participant 2), and the painter (hosted on
 participant 3) are created.
-The details of the party onboarding are not relevant for show-casing cross-domain workflows.
+The details of the party onboarding are not relevant for showcasing workflows across sync domains.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/05-composability/composability1.canton
    :language: scala